adammcclenaghan/adammcclenaghan.github.io/README.md

     at /app/node_modules/express/lib/router/index.js:281:22
 ```

-Well, now we have the file for the flag `/app/flagz8aiD`, all we have to do is get its contents!
+Well, now we have the file for the flag: `/app/flagz8aiD` .
+All we have to do is get its contents!
 We can do that easily using `cat /app/flagz8aiD 1>&2 && exit 1`

 ![image](https://user-images.githubusercontent.com/21271178/115801001-a2d18880-a3d3-11eb-8f1f-0587f945d104.png)